pmkhoa/khoapham.me/content/blog/completely-setup-resque-and-resque-scheduler.md

 ---
 title: Completely setup Resque + Resque Schedule and Resque Mailer
 date: 2014-09-10
-tags: Rails, Resque, Resque Mailer, Resque Scheduler
+tags: [Rails, Resque, Resque Mailer, Resque Scheduler, Ruby]
 ---
 When developing Rails app, there will be a chance that you will need to setup job scheduler using Resque.
 In this post, I'd like to share my experience